synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 ### Optimistic Pause
 If a [Guard](#guard) believes that a [Notary](#notary) has submitted a [fraudulent](#fraud) [attestation](#attestation) to its [Destination](#destination-chain),
 the actual [fraud resolution](#fraud-resolution) needs to be decided on another chain, either the [Synapse Chain](#synapse-chain) or the
 [Origin](#origin-chain).
-Because of this, we allow the Guard to optimisitcally pause the [Destination](#destination) chain which puts both the accused Notary and the reporting Guard in dispute.
+Because of this, we allow the Guard to optimisitcally pause the [Destination](#destination-chain) chain which puts both the accused Notary and the reporting Guard in dispute.
 Until the resolution is communicated to that destination chain, that attestation and the Notary are not trusted by that destination, and the Guard would need to pay a significant amount to submit additional reports on that chain (to avoid denial of service).

 ### Optimistic Period
-This is a crucial property of messaging system that is set and enforced by the client Smart Contract of the messaging system.
+This is a crucial property of an optimistic messaging system that is set and enforced by the client Smart Contract of the messaging system.
 It is the time that a message must wait to be executed in order to give the Guards time to catch potential fraud.
 The longer this time means the Guards have more time to catch fraud and the less likely it is for an attacker to fool a Destination into executing a fraudulent message.
 There is also an Optimistic Period when a new [Agent Root](#agent-root) is proposed, because